BeingTomGreen/RunescapeTools/readme.md

 #### Basic Features

-- combat calculator
+- Combat calculator
-- highscores lookup
+- Highscores lookup
-- mini game lookup
+- Mini game lookup
-- adventures log (would be handy to have direct access to set parts of this - eg `$player->alog->quests()`)
+- Adventures log (would be handy to have direct access to set parts of this - eg `$player->alog->quests()`)
-- latest news
+- Latest news
 - I'd love to pull patch notes from some sort of API, although I don't know of one...

 #### Handy Tools

-- xp -> level converter
+- XP -> level converter
-- level -> xp converter
+- Level -> XP converter
-- shorten number (convert 5000 to 5k) - done
+- Shorten number (convert 5000 to 5k) - done
-- expand number (convert 5k to 5000)
+- Expand number (convert 5k to 5000)
-- current player count
+- Current player count

 ### Contributing

 Found a bug?
 Think you can improve on something?
-Shoot me a pull request / [email](mailto:tom@beingtomgreen.com) / [Tweet](https://twitter.com/beingtomgreen).
+Shoot me a pull request / [email](mailto:tom@beingtomgreen.com) / [tweet](https://twitter.com/beingtomgreen).

 I very much welcome contributions, even if you just [report an issue](https://github.com/RsChallenges/RunescapeTools/issues)!